-Engineering Management is about how we lead engineering teams to be successful in the complex setting of a business enterprise.
-Engineering management isn’t just about delivering software faster or making engineers more productive.
-It’s about guiding the team in the same direction as the business, about continuously improving, and it’s about being the voice of engineering as a part of the decision-making process of the executive team.
+Modern Engineering management is about how we lead engineering teams to be successful in the complex setting of a business enterprise.
+Engineering management is no longer just about delivering software faster or making engineers more productive.
+It’s about guiding the team in the same direction as the business, about continuously improving, and it’s about being the voice of Engineering as an essential decision-maker on the executive team.

-Engineering Management Platforms (EMP) provide complete visibility into engineering organizations, the work they do, and how they operate.
-By analyzing engineering signals and contextual business data, EMP enables engineering leaders to align engineering decisions with strategic business objectives and deliver the right software, efficiently, on time.
+Engineering Management Platforms (EMPs) provide complete visibility into engineering organizations, the work they do, and how they operate.
+By analyzing engineering signals and contextual business data, EMPs enable engineering leaders to align engineering decisions with strategic business objectives and deliver the right software, efficiently, on time.

 With EMPs engineering leaders can focus their teams on what matters most to the business, delivering results faster, and driving decisions and strategy forward.